rasmusfreund/bioinf-prog-course/book/chapters/folding_project.md

 ```

-## Reverse complement the sequence
+## Reverse complement the sequence {-}

 It is possible that one part of the primer forms base pairs with another part of the primer to form a hairpin structure.
-To figure out if this can happen to your primer, you need to be able to get the reverse complement of the DNA primer.
-The reverse complement of a DNA string is one where the sequence of bases is first reversed, and then each base is replaced with its Watson-Crick complementary base.
+To figure out if this can happen to your primer, you need to be able to find the reverse complement of DNA sequence.
+The reverse complement of a DNA sequence is one where the sequence of bases is first reversed, and then each base is replaced with its Watson-Crick complementary base.

 *Write a function*, `reverse_complement`, which takes one argument: